Computer Engineering BSc (Hons)

 Module code: CIS2712

-Year 3 sees you build up your practical expertise ready for graduation.
+Year 3 sees you develop your practical expertise ready for graduation.
 Develop a deep understanding of how embedded systems underpin our advanced technology today.
 Learn to design and build a system using microcontrollers, microprocessors and sensors.
 You’ll become an independent engineering researcher and use your skills to create your own sensing system or software tool.

 Module code: CIS3421